-If you want an absentee ballot mailed to you, the district clerk must receive your completed application at least seven days before the vote – by Tuesday, May 10 at 4 p.m.
+If you want an absentee ballot mailed to your home, the district clerk must receive your completed application at least seven days before the vote – by Tuesday, May 9 at 4 p.m.

 Two board seats open

-Two City School District of Albany Board of Education seats will be up for election May 17.
+Two seats on the City School District of Albany Board of Education will be up for election May 16.

-Board members Ellen Krejci and Tabetha Wilson both are seeking re-election to four-year terms.
-Krejci was first elected in 2015 and, if re-elected May 17, will serve her third term.
-Wilson was appointed to fill a vacancy in 2017 and elected in 2018 to a full four-year term.
+Mann was elected in 2018 to fill a vacancy and re-elected in 2019 to a full four-year term.
 She would begin her second full term July 1 if re-elected.